veekaybee/viberary/README.md

 <p align="center"><img src="https://github.com/veekaybee/viberary/blob/main/docs/assets/img/vibe_book.png" width="400" height="400" /></p>

-Viberary is a project that will recommend you books based not on genre or title, but vibe by performing semantic search across a set of learned embeddings on a dataset of books from Goodreads and their metadata.
+Viberary is a project that will eventually recommend you books based not on genre or title, but vibe by performing semantic search across a set of learned embeddings on a dataset of books from Goodreads and their metadata.

-The idea is pretty simple: return book recommendations based on the vibe of the book that you put in.
+The idea is simple: return book recommendations based on the vibe of the book that you put in.
-So you don't put in "I want science fiction", you'd but in "atmospheric, female lead, worldbuilding, funny" as a prompt, and get back a list of books
+So you don't put in "I want science fiction", you'd but in "atmospheric, female lead, worldbuilding, funny" as a prompt, and get back a list of books.

 ## Reference implementation:
 ![](https://github.com/veekaybee/viberary/blob/main/assets/viberary.png)